Inger Wikström

 Inger Wikstrom (born 11 December 1939) is a Swedish pianist, composer and conductor.

 Biography

 Inger Wikstrom began studying piano in Stockholm at the age of six, and at sixteen played as soloist with the Stockholm Philharmonic Orchestra.
 She made successful debuts as a concert pianist in Stockholm, Berlin, London and New York City.
 Later concert tours included the United States, Latin America, Russia, Israel, Africa, China, Japan and Australia.

-She married David Bartov and the couple moved with their three children to Österskär, where they opened the Nordic Music Conservatory in 1977, which became the Nordic Chamber Opera in 1980.
+Wikstrom married David Bartov and the couple moved with their three children to Österskär, where they opened the Nordic Music Conservatory in 1977, which became the Nordic Chamber Opera in 1980.
 Inger Wikström is a member of The Society of Swedish Composers and the Royal Swedish Academy of Music.

-Inger Wikstrom is the sister of Gunnel Biberfeld and mother of opera director Mira Bartov.
+Wikstrom is the sister of Gunnel Biberfeld and mother of opera director Mira Bartov.
 She was married to politician Jan-Erik Wikström 1980-1990.